theswedishdeveloper/TheAtmosphereGame/README.md

-# The Atmosphere
+# The Atmosphere Game

-The game is about falling into the atmosphere and trying to watch out for the rocks on the way down.
-You should try to collect as many points as possible.
+The game is about trying to beware of rocks on the way down to earth through the atmosphere.
+Your job is to collect as many points as possible.

+`How To Play:`
+↑ Move player Up
+← Move player Left
+→ Move player Right
+↓ Move player Down

-TIP: Be at the bottom of the screen because then you get twice as fast points.
+`TIP:` Be at the bottom of the screen to get twice as fast points.

-TODO
+`TODO:`
+- ☑ Add player
+- ☑ Add obstacles
+- ☑ Spawn obstacles at a random position
-- Change character design
+- ☐ Change character designs
-- Add some music and sound effects
+- ☐ Add music & sound effects

-//Benjamin Ojanne 2021
+- ☐ Add Highscore